WARNING: VERY LONG. And searchable.

 DUCT AND WATER TANK INSULATION BLANKETS: Products like those made by Frost King are specifically designed to insulate house air ducts, hot water tanks, and provide general weather striping around all air gaps in the house.
 These are usually very good insulators, are easy to install, some come with an aluminum backing for an extra thermal barrier and some don’t.
 They are reasonably priced per square foot, but you will have to buy a lot of small packages to cover the entire surface area of a van.
 They are usually made of a compressed fiberglass, which means formaldehyde and other VOCs just like the fiberglass above.

-CORK UNDERLAYMENT: While not sold specifically as insulation in this country, cork has been used as rigid insulation in Europe for decades because of its excellent thermal insulation properties; it is often sold as trivets for putting hot pans on because of this.
+CORK UNDERLAYMENT: (https://amzn.to/33VzIFe) While not sold specifically as insulation in the US, cork has been used as rigid insulation in Europe for decades because of its excellent thermal insulation properties; it is often sold as trivets for putting hot pans on because of this.
 Its most common use is as wine stoppers, which testifies to how it does not grow mildew when wet.
 Cork is 100% natural and rapidly renewable as defined by the LEED Rating System.
 The majority of the world’s commercial cork is sustainably harvested from federally protected trees in Portugal.
 It has no VOCs, is naturally fire-retardant, has excellent sound-deadening properties, and when sold as rigid insulation usually has an R-value of around 3.6 to 4.
-Though it is not sold as rigid insulation in the USA, it can be found in rolls as underlayment for flooring, and as such is in the medium price range and readily available at most hardware stores and online.
+It can be found in rolls as underlayment for flooring, and as such is in the medium price range and readily available at most hardware stores and online.

 AEROGELS: Aerogels (https://en.wikipedia.org/wiki/Aerogel) are a relatively new product category, and are currently marketed mostly for industrial and commercial use because they are so incredibly efficient and so incredibly expensive. (www.tinyurl.com/gv8qmwx) As insulation, it is basically a super-dense fibrous blanket that comes in 5 mm or 10 mm thicknesses and has amazing R-values.
 It can insulate pipes up to 1000 degrees F, or your van, using very little space.
 It is flexible, breathable, light, easy to work with and safe to install, hydrophobic (moisture repellant), has no insect problems, and ultra low VOCs.
 It is also upwards of $6/sq ft. and available from very few distributors for consumer purchase.
 Here’s one that will sell it to you under the product brand Spaceloft: www.tinyurl.com/jytdaa3.
 I’ve haven’t heard of anyone using this in their vans yet, but am intrigued.